 How does a simulation help in risk management?

-By running a simulation you can identify how changes in material price, a delivery timeline or worker availability would make changes to not only the overall timeframe to complete your rail project but also the impact that this would have on the cost of your project too.
+By running a simulation you can identify how changes in material price, a delivery timeline or worker availability would make changes.
+This is not only the overall timeframe, but also the impact that this would have on the cost.

-Simple things may cause larger changes in an overall project (such as a 1% increase in the overall material costs, or a 3-day increased lead time in production).
+Simple things may cause larger changes in an overall project.
+This could be a 1% increase in the material costs, or a 3-day increased lead time in production.
 Business intelligence tools allow you to view the overall impact these small changes may have.

 How does business intelligence help with risk analysis in project management?